smarambas/my-shutdown/README.md

 # my-shutdown

-**my-shutdown** is a command line shutdown scheduler developed in C for UNIX/POSIX systems.
+**my-shutdown** is a simple command line shutdown scheduler developed in C for UNIX/POSIX systems.

-The objective was to create a more flexible alternative to the "shutdown" utility.

-"my-shutdown", in fact, can poweroff/reboot/suspend/hibernate/hybrid-sleep the system after a certain time defined by the user and it does that by using the respective "systemctl" command.
+"my-shutdown" can poweroff/reboot/suspend/hibernate/hybrid-sleep the system after a certain time defined by the user and it does that by using the respective "systemctl" command.

 The usage is quite simple: